JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 ## DISCLAIMER
 The contributors of the Hearing Aids Fitting Software Update Checkers (\"The Checker\") do not take any responsability for what you do with The Checker.
 All rights and credit go to their rightful owners.
 No copyright infringement intended.

 The contributors of The Checker, and The Checker itself are not affiliated with or endorsed by any of the companies mentioned in The Checker.
-Depending on how The Checker is used, it may violate the EULA and/or Terms and Conditions of the associated software(s).
-The Checker is an UNOFFICIAL project and the use of associated software(s) may be limited.
+Depending on how The Checker is used, it may violate the EULA and/or Terms and Conditions of the associated software.
+The Checker is an UNOFFICIAL project and the use of associated software may be limited.

 ## Appendix
-- Modern hearing aids fitting softwares usually work with Noahlink Wireless device.
+- Modern hearing aids fitting software usually work with Noahlink Wireless device.
 Please check its device driver and firmware update manually at https://www.himsa.com/himsa_download/noahlink-wireless-downloads/
-- Starkey fitting softwares (Pro Fit or Inspire OS) need PatientBase to work with.
+- Starkey fitting software (Pro Fit or Inspire OS) need PatientBase to work with.
 Please check manually at https://patientbase.starkeyhearingtechnologies.com
 - Some less common hearing aid brands can be checked via their official websites:
   - [Audina ezFIT](https://www.audina.net/en/professional/software)
   - [AUSTAR Fit](https://www.austar-hearing.net/Fitting+Software) and older software can be found [here](https://www.austar-hearing.com/soft-40.html) or [here](https://soft.austar-hearing.com:4431/software-center/#/)
   - [NewSound Fit](https://www.newsound.cn/软件下载)
   - [Persona Medical ProFit](https://personamedical.com/downloads/)

-Note: these softwares WON'T be included in The Checker.
+Note: these software WON'T be included in The Checker.